intel-retail/automated-self-checkout/docs_src/faq.md

 ## How do I simulate RTSP cameras?

-You can use the camera simulator script to run simulated RTSP camera streams.
+You can use the camera simulator script `camera-simulator.sh` to run simulated RTSP camera streams.
 For more details on the script, refer to [Run Pipeline](./pipelinerun.md#run-camera-simulator) page.

 ## How do I download video files for benchmarking?